Windows 10 Speakers Not Working [SOLVED]

 Firstly, check if the speakers have problem

-Try the speakers on another computer and see if it works.
+When a device is not working, the first thing you should check is if the device itself is working properly.
+To check if the speakers have problem, try in on another and see if it works.
 If it works properly, there is no problem with the speakers.
 If not, you might need to replace it with a new one.

 Many computers have three or more jacks that connect to a sound card or sound processor, including a microphone jack, line-in jack, and line-out jack.

 Your speakers should be plugged in to the line-out jack.
 If you’re not sure which jack this is, try plugging your speakers or headphone in to each of the jacks to see if any of them produce sound.